University Student Handbook

 The required form may be found here: Extended Absence Request Form

 Student Leave Policy

 For students who anticipate being unable to participate in all course requirements or activities for a period of time beyond 15 consecutive class days, the student must petition for a leave.
+Leave approval is subject to individual program policies.
 A Dean may petition on the student’s behalf for a leave for students who are experiencing personal or medical circumstances but refuse to petition for a leave and they believe it is in the best interest to go on leave when they have been determined to be a potential threat to themselves or others.

 A leave may be requested for medical (physical or mental), including maternity, personal, military deployment (a copy of military orders must be provided), or other, which must be specified.
 When requesting a medical leave, the student must include documentation from their healthcare provider identifying the condition and anticipated time needed for the leave.

-Leaves may be granted for up to 1 year.
-If the student does not return within the timeframe outlined in the leave, the student will be administratively withdrawn from the program and must re-apply for admission.
-Approval of leaves is subject to individual program policies.
+If approved, a leave may be granted for up to 1 year.
+If the student does not return within the time frame outlined in the leave, the student will be administratively withdrawn from the program and must re-apply for admission.
 Students taking leave for medical reasons must provide a medical release prior to their return.

-In order to return from the leave, a student must notify the Registrar’s Office of their intent to return in writing within a time frame specified by the Dean.
-The Registrar’s Office will then work with the program to facilitate the return to classes or clinical rotations.
+In order to return from the leave, a student must notify Enrollment Services of their intent to return in writing within a time frame specified by the Dean.
+Enrollment Services will then work with the program to facilitate the return to classes or clinical rotations.

 The student will not be eligible for financial aid while on leave and no enrollment will be reported to defer student loans.
-A financial services appointment will be required prior to leave approval.
+An Enrollment Services appointment will be required prior to leave approval.